masonmedia/nuxt-netlify-cms/content/articles/2022-01-29-on-not-drinking.md

 But obviously the worst part of drinking any type of alcohol is the hangover.

 I was getting tired of it.
 And they were getting worse.
 The general trend of IPAs toward higher alcohol and crazy haziness (or my trend toward drinking only IPAs and generally loving higher alcohol, dry hopped and double dry hopped and double or triple IPA styles) was taking a toll.
 I'd be hung after 2 beers.
 Sometimes badly hung after 3.
 It would write off a whole day.

+And with a kid, hangovers suck worse.
+I'd be livid having to get up in the night.
+Livid being woken up by screaming every morning.
+Livid at having slept badly.
+Which was another downside of drinking in general.

+Within a week or less of abstaining I was sleeping better.
+That was one of the first benefits.

 ## Enter my second son.